kevinfrei/rollercoaster/README.md

 ### TODO:

-* Support function segments, instead of just one function
 * Add Redux so that the whole thing actually works properly with state.
 * Animate the coaster (rather than just drawing the discrete time locations).